gradle/develocity-actions/README.md

 A collection of composite GitHub Actions related to [Develocity](https://gradle.com/)

-## Add a workflow summary to Maven builds
+## maven-setup action

-### Description
+### Features

-The `maven-setup` action adds a workflow summary for each Maven invocation.
-The summary is also added as a pull-request comment in a pull-request context.
-This can be disabled via [configuration](#summary).
+The action enables three features:
+- [Build Summary](#build-summary): Display a summary of the Maven builds as a GitHub workflow summary or as a pull-request comment
+- [Develocity extensions injection](#develocity-extensions-injection): Inject Develocity/CCUD Maven extensions
+- [Capture Build Scan® data](#capture-build-scan-data): Capture published Build Scan® links and unpublished Build Scan® data as a workflow artifact per job with prefix `build-scan-data-maven`, which can then be published in a dependent workflow.

+> [!NOTE]
-This action can be combined with the `maven-publish-build-scan` action to publish Build Scan® in a fork context.
+> This action can be combined with the `maven-publish-build-scan` action to publish Build Scan® in a fork context.
 See [the relevant section](#publish-build-scans-for-pull-requests-issued-from-forked-repositories) for details.

 ### Usage